Frinkiac-7/kaizen/README.md

 Kaizen is designed to help small restaurants with limited budgets add online ordering services to their customers.
 This repo contains the front-end app code.
 The client uses a back-end API built using Ruby on Rails.

-## Deployment and repository links
+## Deployment/repository links and installation instructions
 `Client`
 - Deployed link:  https://frinkiac-7.github.io/kaizen/
 - Repository link:https://github.com/Frinkiac-7/kaizen/